 English 30-1 (5 credits)

-Recommended prerequisite: 65% in English 20-1, or 70% in English 30-2
+prerequisite: English 20-1 or 60% in English 30-2

-English 30-2 is required for entrance into some post secondary programs and is also a preparation for English
+English 30-2 is required for entrance into some post-secondary programs and is also a preparation for English

 30-1.
 English 30-2 focuses on building confidence and skill in verbal and written communication.
 A variety of written formats will be covered as students explore texts that address issues and ideas relevant to daily living and careers.
 Literacy with a wide range of texts, and effective and competent communication are necessary in all aspects of life.
 At the end of the semester, students write the English 30-2 Diploma Examination for Alberta Education.

-Recommended prerequisite: 50% in English 20-2, or 40% in English 20-1
+prerequisite: English 20-2, or English 20-1

-Recommended prerequisite: English 20-2 or English 20-1
+prerequisite: English 10-2 or English 10-1

-English for Academic Preparation (5 credits)
+English 10-2 (5 credits)